3rd Battalion, 24th Marines: Operations in Afghanistan

-200+ Marines from 3/24 were deployed to Afghanistan during "the surge" from February–July, 2010, with 2nd Marine Expeditionary Brigade and Marine Expeditionary Brigade-Afghanistan.
+200+ marines from 3/24 were deployed to Afghanistan during "the surge" from February–July, 2010, with 2nd Marine Expeditionary Brigade and Marine Expeditionary Brigade-Afghanistan.
 They were deployed throughout Helmand Province as Military Transition Teams and security detachments.
-These Marines are distinguished in being the last members of 3/24 to serve in a combat zone before the unit was officially retired in 2013.
-In addition, these Marines were awarded the Presidential Unit Citation (United States) by President Barack Obama, published by headquarters Marine Corps in administrative message (MARADMIN) 615/12.
+These marines are distinguished in being the last members of 3/24 to serve in a combat zone before the unit was officially retired in 2013.
+In addition, these marines were awarded the Presidential Unit Citation by President Barack Obama, published by headquarters Marine Corps in administrative message (MARADMIN) 615/12.

 Black Sea 2011

-In May 2011, 3/24 deployed with 4th Force Reconnaissance Company to the Ukraine/Black Sea in support of NATO Partnership for Peace Exercise Seabreeze 11.
+In May 2011, 3/24 deployed with 4th Force Reconnaissance Company to Ukraine/Black Sea in support of NATO Partnership for Peace Exercise Seabreeze 11.
 Training consisted of combat firing, counter piracy training operations, non-combatant evacuation operations, amphibious assault, airborne operations, and board, search and seizure training aboard ship.

 Arctic Circle 2012

 In March and April 2012, elements of 3/24 deployed to Norway/Arctic Circle for Operation Cold Response 2012.
 The Arctic exercise brought together 16,300 troops from 15 allied nations for simulated combat, terror threats and amphibious operations in snow and ice.